ZStrikeXIII/ProductLineOOPFXDb/README.md

 ![Diagram of a Product](src/Diagrams/PRODUCT.png)
 ![Diagram of the Production Record](src/Diagrams/PRODUCTIONRECORD.png)
 ## Getting Started
 To begin, download the program and open the jar file.
-Once you're in the main program, you can type in a product name and manufacturer, and choose one of four product types, and then click the Add Product button for your product to be added to the database.
+Once you're in the main program, starting off in the Product Line tab, you can type in a product name and manufacturer, and choose one of four product types, and then click the Add Product button for your product to be added to the database.
 You will see your product in the table below.
-On the Product List tab, you can click any product in the list, select a quantity, and Record Production to add your selected quantity of products into the Production Log tab, each with their own Serial Numbers.
+On the Production tab, you can click any product in the list, select a quantity, and Record Production to add your selected quantity of products into the Production Log tab, each with their own Serial Numbers.
 In the Employee tab, you can enter your name and a password for the program to create your own username and email.
 A default password will also be provided if your password is considered invalid by the program.
 ## Built With
 IntelliJ IDEA
 SceneBuilder

 ## Contributing
 You can contribute to this project by helping cut down on code while keeping its functionality, so it is less cluttered and more orderly.
+You can also contribute by finding and fixing an unknown error that prevents a Product's Item Type from displaying in the Product Line tab once a Porudct is added.
 ## Author
-Jackson Turner
+- Jackson Turner

 ## License
 ![The Program's License](License)